klschoef/divexplore/README.md

 ```
 **2. OpenCLIP Feature Extraction**

 After the initial analysis, this script generates OpenCLIP features for each keyframe that was extracted.
+Execute this script, when you finished processing all of your videos.
 ```bash
 cd backend/analysis
 python3 extract_openclip_image_features.py